starkey9000/starkey9000.github.io/content/volunteers/index.md

 ### **Finish Line** – Near the Corn Crib at Steppingstone Museum (Location 2 on map)

-Duties depend on your shift (10am – 1pm; 1pm – 5pm)

 -Assist with swag, race scoring, awards, etc.

 {{< /volunteerBlock >}}